chabulhwi/lean-notes/docs/en/Anselm.md

 ### The Lean community

 I'd like to thank Eric Wieser and Alistair Tucker.
 Eric Wieser found inconsistency in my first and second drafts.
-Alistair Tucker gave a comment on transcribing premise 3 of the original formulation by Alvin Plantinga.
+Alistair Tucker commented on transcribing premise 3 of the original formulation by Alvin Plantinga.
 You can see my discussion with them in [this link][leanzulip].